thegeeklab/hugo-geekdoc/exampleSite/content/features/icon-sets.md

 **Example:**

 FontAwesome provides three pre-build sprites included in the regular Web download pack, `sprites/brands.svg`, `sprites/regular.svg` and `sprites/solid.svg`.
-Choose your sprite to use and copy it to your projects root directory into `assets/sprites`, right beside your `content` folder.
-The result should look like this:
+Choose your sprite to use and copy it to your projects root directory into `assets/sprites`, right beside your `content` folder:

 ```Bash
 my_projcet/